SophieHYe/page/README.md

 ![](assets/heye.jpg)

 This is Ye!
-I am a Lecturer (aka.
-Assistant Professor) in the Department of Computer Science at University College London.
-My research on multimodal agentic coding (AI4Code) focuses on making programming more efficient and accessible.
-I specialize in AI-assisted program repair to automate bug detection and fixing, as well as in test generation and fault localization to streamline software development.

-Previously, I was a postdoctoral researcher at Carnegie Mellon University, working with Prof. Claire Le Goues.
-I completed my B.S. degree from Sichuan University and my Ph.D. from KTH Royal Institute of Technology, where I was fortunate to be advised by Prof. Martin Monperrus and Prof. Benoit Baudry.
-I’m grateful that my research was funded by [WASP](https://wasp-sweden.org/), which has opened up many opportunities for me.
+I am a Lecturer (equivalent to Assistant Professor) in the Department of Computer Science at University College London.
+My research in multimodal agentic coding focuses on making programming more efficient and accessible.
+Specifically, I work on large language models (LLMs) for code generation, test generation, and GitHub issue repair.
+Previously, I was a postdoctoral researcher at Carnegie Mellon University, where I worked with Prof. Claire Le Goues.
+I completed my Ph.D. at KTH Royal Institute of Technology, advised by Prof. Martin Monperrus and Prof. Benoit Baudry, and earned my B.S. degree from Sichuan University.

+## Opportunities to Work Together
+I am actively looking for self-motivated PhD students (fully funded, partially funded, or self-funded) to work on topics related to LLM4Code.
+If you are interested in working with me, please follow the steps below:

+* 1) Apply to the CS Doctoral Programme before applying for any scholarships.
+Detailed application information is available here: https://www.ucl.ac.uk/computer-science/study/postgraduate-research/computer-science-mphilphd.

+* 2) In your application, please list He Ye and Federica Sarro as potential supervisors, and select Software Systems Engineering (SSE) as your preferred research group.

+* 3) Once you have submitted your application, please email me your CV and application number so that I can access your application and arrange an interview.

+If you are a BSc or MSc student at UCL and interested in research within our group, feel free to email me to arrange a 15-minute meeting.

+## Call for Proposals
+- 🎉 We are organizing [LMPL@SPLASH 2025 workshop](https://conf.researchr.org/home/icfp-splash-2025/lmpl-2025), see you in Singapore in October!
+- 🎉 We are organizing [APR@ICSE 2025 workshop](https://program-repair.org/workshop-2025/), see you in Ottawa in April!

 ## News
-- 🎉 03/2025, we are organizing [LMPL@SPLASH 2025 workshop](https://conf.researchr.org/home/icfp-splash-2025/lmpl-2025), see you in Singapore in October!
 - 🎉 03/2025, our work AdverIntent-Agent was accepted to the ISSTA 2025 research track!
 - 🎉 01/2025, our work LWDIFF was accepted to the ICSE 2025 research track!
 - 🎉 01/2025, I will serve on the Program Committee of ICSE 2026, ASE 2025, SDLC 2025, SWGeno 2025, please consider submitting your papers!